wmaynard/platform-common/CREATING_SERVICES.md

 We've created very basic properties to track information on pets.
 However, we're still missing key information; our service still needs to know how to de/serialize our model.
 To do that, we need to add some **Attributes**.
 There are two important attributes we need:

 * `[BsonElement]`: Short for "binary JSON", this is the primary method for service <-> MongoDB transfer.
-* `[JsonProperty]`: Part of Newtonsoft's library, this is the primary method for service <-> client transfer.
+* `[JsonPropertyName]`: This is the primary method for service <-> client transfer.

 As per Platform best practices, we should have different keys, one `FRIENDLY_KEY` and one `DB_KEY`.
-Every character saved in MongoDB will help reduce the size of the data storage requirements.
-When dealing with a global scale, this can have a very significant impact.
-See XXX for more information on this.
+Database keys are shorthand and can be useful to keep Mongo clean and not looking like a word-wall.
+A DB key also makes our data more secure in that, as an `internal` constant, we know that only this particular service knows what keys to look for.

 	...
 	// Naming here is subjective.
 The keys should be abbreviated or shortened where possible,